spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/30-vmware-system-requirements.md

 ## Root-Level Role Privileges

-Root-level role privileges are applied to root object and Data center objects only.
+Root-level role privileges are only applied to root objects and Data center objects.

 | **vSphere Object**| **Privileges**                              |
 |-------------------|---------------------------------------------|